neptune-ai/docs/docs/learn-about-neptune/team-management.rst

     <a href="https://ui.neptune.ai/neptune-ai/binary-classification-metrics" target="_blank">Binary classification metrics</a>

-Create an Organization
+Create a workspace
 ----------------------
-Neptune lets you create an :ref:`organization <core-concepts_organization-types>`.
+Neptune lets you create an :ref:`workspace <core-concepts_organization-types>`.

-1. Click the **Context Switcher** at the upper-right corner and click **Create new organization**.
+1. Click the **Context Switcher** at the upper-right corner and click **Create new workspace**.

 .. image:: ../_static/images/how-to/team-management/create-org-1.png
    :target: ../_static/images/how-to/team-management/create-org-1.png
-   :alt: create new organization
+   :alt: create new workspace

-2. Type in a name and click **Create organization**.
+2. Type in a name and click **Create workspace**.

 .. image:: ../_static/images/how-to/team-management/create-org-2.png
    :target: ../_static/images/how-to/team-management/create-org-2.png
-   :alt: type name for new organization
+   :alt: type name for new workspace

-3. Once the organization has been created, you can :ref:`invite people <invite-to-organization>` to your organization.
+3. Once the workspace has been created, you can :ref:`invite people <invite-to-organization>` to your workspace.

 .. image:: ../_static/images/how-to/team-management/create-org-3.png
    :target: ../_static/images/how-to/team-management/create-org-3.png
-   :alt: type name for new organization
+   :alt: type name for new workspace

 .. _invite-to-organization:

-Invite Users to an Organization
+Invite Users to an workspace
 -------------------------------
-After you have :ref:`created an organization <how-to_team-management_create-organization>`, you can invite members to join it.
+After you have :ref:`created a workspace <how-to_team-management_create-organization>`, you can invite members to join it.

 .. note::
-    - Only :ref:`an organization Admin <core-concepts_user-roles_organization-admin>` can invite new users to an organization.
+    - Only :ref:`a workspace Admin <core-concepts_user-roles_organization-admin>` can invite new users to a workspace.
-    - In case of a team organization, as soon as a user is added, s(he) is listed automatically.
+    - In case of a team workspace, as soon as a user is added, s(he) is listed automatically.
-    - In case of an individual organization, users are explicitly invited and have to accept the invitation before they are added.
+    - In case of an individual workspace, users are explicitly invited and have to accept the invitation before they are added.
 Those users can leave the Projects that they joined at any time.
-    - Only organization members can be added to Projects in team organizations.
+    - Only workspace members can be added to Projects in team workspaces.

-1. Go to **Context Switcher** at the upper-right corner and click the **Settings** button for the relevant organization.
+1. Go to **Context Switcher** at the upper-right corner and click the **Settings** button for the relevant workspace.

 .. image:: ../_static/images/how-to/team-management/create-org-1.png
    :target: ../_static/images/how-to/team-management/create-org-1.png
-   :alt: Go to settings to invite user to organization
+   :alt: Go to settings to invite user to workspace

 2. In the panel that appears, click the **People** tab.

 .. image:: ../_static/images/how-to/team-management/invite-to-org-2.png
    :target: ../_static/images/how-to/team-management/invite-to-org-2.png
-   :alt: Invite user to organization
+   :alt: Invite user to workspace

-- The tab displays the list of users who already belong to the organization or whose membership is pending.
+- The tab displays the list of users who already belong to the workspace or whose membership is pending.
 - Above the list is a field in which you can type an email or username  of people you want to invite.
 Neptune identifies names and emails for people who already have an account.

 3. Specify a name, set a role (Admin or Member) and click **Invite**.

-The users you invite will be invited via email to join your organization (in case of already registered users, through an in-app notification).
+The users you invite will be invited via email to join your workspace (in case of already registered users, through an in-app notification).
 Until they join, their status is marked as "Pending invitation".

 Create a Project